 All our prenatal recommendations include the most important nutrients — folic acid, vitamins A and D, and iron, among others — but our favorite is Deva Vegan Prenatal Multivitamin.
 It has the highest amount of all-important folate of our top picks, as well as choline to aid spinal cord growth.
-And at about 11 cents per serving, it is significantly less expensive than our other top picks.
+And at about 11 cents per serving, it’s significantly less expensive than our other top picks.

-That said, what might work well for one person might not be a smart choice for another.
-Some women need more iron than others (women who are anemic, for example), while others might need more calcium.
+Keep in mind that women have different nutritional needs.
+Some need more iron than others (women who are anemic, for example), while others might need more calcium.
 If you live in a cloudy area or really slather on the sunscreen, you might need a higher dosage of vitamin D. The best way to know what’s best for you is to talk to your doctor.

 How We Found the Best Prenatal Vitamins